With victims ID'd, many questions remain in Houston tragedy - NewsBreak

 With victims ID'd, many questions remain in Houston tragedy

-HOUSTON — (AP) — When rapper Travis Scott's sold-out concert in Houston became a deadly scene of panic and danger in the surging crowd, Edgar Acosta began worrying about his son, who wasn't answering his phone.
+When rapper Travis Scott s sold-out concert in Houston became a deadly scene of panic and danger in the surging crowd, Edgar Acosta began worrying about his son, who wasn't answering his phone.

 He called hospitals and police, who told him his son was not on the list of victims from the Astroworld festival.
 They were wrong: Axel Acosta Avila, 21, was among the eight people who died Friday night at the outdoor festival that was attended by some 50,000 people and is now the focus of a criminal investigation.